sebGilR/endless_runner_game/README.md

 By the end of the design process the following items were defined:

 - Assets (audios and visuals) needed.
-- Game play and game mechanics.
+- Gameplay and game mechanics.
 - Levels and difficulty.
 - Interaction between the player and the game elements (enemies/ships).
 - Scoring system.